Pupwiz/my-debian/simple-cdd-conf/README.md

 garbage in the text files.
 Old USB stick, I used with it before, it won't write again at all (some IO errors).
 I ended up with `dd .. of=/dev/diskX`.

+FYI: it took ~2.5 hours to complete on Mac OS X without raw disk trick with image size ~1G.

 ## Installation

 Installation starts in a usual way from USB stick or `iso` image mounted to VM.